 6 Witnesses – 2 Jewish witnesses are needed to sign the Ketubah (cannot be an immediate family member).
 A cousin is acceptable.
 Your state marriage license witness’ do not need to be Jewish.

-7 Over sized Tallit (prayer shawl) – Some Rabbis will wrap together the bride and groom by a single tallit (prayer shawl) and offer a personal, private blessing including the priestly blessings for the wedding couple.
+7 Oversized Tallit (prayer shawl) – Some Rabbis will wrap together with the bride and groom by a single tallit (prayer shawl) and offer a personal, private blessing including the priestly blessings for the wedding couple.
 The tallit represents the number 32, which is the number of fringes on the tallit shawl.
 The number 32 is the numerical value for heart in Hebrew.

-View the Hebrew Calendar’s Cycle of Jewish Holidays when planning and choosing your wedding date
+View the Jewish Calendar’s Cycle of Jewish Holidays when choosing your wedding date

 Ketubah – read its history and view samples